baptisterey/UE4_ZeldaBotw_SheikahRunes/README.md

   <br><i>Link can make bombs explode remotely</i>
 </p>

 With the <b>Remote Bombs</b> rune, Link can create two bombs (one rounded and one squared).
-The bombs react like a carryable object, Link can drop and throw the bomb and then make them explode.
+The bombs react like a carryable object, Link can drop and throw the bomb and then make it explode.

 ### Cryonis ❄️
 <p align="center">